Ambassador Year in China (AYC)

 Boren Awards for International Study

 Funded by the National Security Education Program (NSEP), Boren awards come in two forms: fellowships and scholarships.
 Boren fellowships provide up to $30,000 to US graduate students, while scholarships provide up to $20,000 to US undergraduate students.
 Both support students who wish to study regions and languages critical to US interests.
 The fellowship program is intended to enable master’s and doctoral level students to supplement their chosen disciplines with a language and international study.
 Fellowship recipients may study domestically or overseas, while the scholarship program supports undergraduate students who wish to study abroad.
 Languages studied under Boren fellowships and scholarships tend to be less commonly-taught and have the potential to contribute to US national security (for students of Chinese, apply to UPS approved programs in China).
 Scholars and Fellows commit to working in the federal government for at least one year after graduation.
-(Past Winners: Maxwell Nanson ’06 NSEP Undergraduate, Nathan Bradley ’15, Michael Burley ’15)
+(Past Recipients: Maxwell Nanson ’06 NSEP Undergraduate, Nathan Bradley ’15, Michael Burley ’15, Nate Ellis ’22)

 The Freeman-ASIA program is designed to support U.S.-based undergraduates with demonstrated financial need who are planning to study abroad in East or Southeast Asia.
 Must have applied to or have been accepted by a study abroad based program that awards academic credits through the home campus.
 The proposed length of study in the host country must be a minimum of 8 weeks for a summer term, 10 weeks for a quarter term, and 12 weeks for a semester term.
-(Past Winners: many of our study abroad participants have received Freeman-Asia awards.)
+(Past Recipients: many of our study abroad participants have received Freeman-Asia awards.)

 Fulbright English Teaching Assistant (ETA) Awards in Taiwan